earthly/website/blog/_posts/2021-03-17-compiling-containers-dockerfiles-llvm-and-buildkit.md

   - machine code
 last_modified_at: 2023-07-14
 ---
 **Explore the nuances of building Docker images in this article.
-If you're a Docker enthusiast, discover how Earthly can upgrade your build process with advanced caching and parallel execution.
+Earthly can upgrade your build process with advanced caching of docker layers and parallel execution.
 [Learn how](/).**

 ## Introduction